mahsn/docker-development/README.md

 If you were already using this repository before (or want a local directory), you can map the existing volume with:
 ```
 mkdir -p mysql;
-docker volume create -o 'type=none' -o 'device='${PWD}'/mysql' -o 'o=bind' webjumpdev-mysql-volume
+docker volume create -o 'type=none' -o 'device='${PWD}'/mysql' -o 'o=bind' dockerdev-mysql-volume
 ```
 Or, if you are on OSX:
 ```
 docker-sync start
 ```

-A optional, but recommended, step to take is to add the provided `.bin/dev` command to your system so you can use its commands anywhere you like.
+A optional, but recommended, step to take is to add the provided `.bin/webdev` command to your system so you can use its commands anywhere you like.

- 1. Run `./bin/dev profile` from the development folder.
+ 1. Run `./bin/webdev profile` from the development folder.
  2. Copy the output into `~/.bashrc` `~/.bash_aliases` `~/.zshrc`, on your own preference.
  3. Log out and log back in for this to take effect.
 You could also just source the new files in your current terminal `. ~/.bashrc`.

-If succeeded you can now use `dev <command>` from anywhere.
+If succeeded you can now use `webdev <command>` from anywhere.
 You can also just type `cdw` which will take you to your workspace directory.

 ## 2).
 Configure your hostnames...